Who we are

-Outpatient services are provided for Halton residents at Halton General Hospital (Runcorn) and various community clinics across Runcorn and Widnes.
+Outpatient services are provided for Halton residents at Halton General Hospital (Runcorn), Hallwood Health Centre (Runcorn) and Millbrow Clinic (Widnes).

 We provide a SLT service to residents of Halton who experience communication and / or swallowing disordering to people’s own homes and residential and nursing Homes.

 SLT provides a Voice service to residents of Halton who have been referred by Ear, Nose and Throat (ENT) in relation to difficulties they are experiencing with their voice.